yguler/PandaAnalysis/T3/README.md

 ```

 `T3/inputs/$SUBMIT_TMPL` should be the skimming configuration you wish to run your files through.
-Make sure somewhere in the configuration there is an expression `XXXX`.
 This will be replaced by a `sed` with the output directory path before submission.

 The inputs are then built by doing: